 WORKING TO "KEEP HISTORY ABOVE WATER"

 One example of an ongoing project is Strawbery Banke’s work since 2013 with the City of Portsmouth exploring how predicted sea level rise will affect Portsmouth’s built geography.
-As Rodney Rowland, Director of Special Projects & Facilities at Strawbery Banke Museum and representative on the Local Advisory Committee for the Historic Resource Study for the City commented, “The preservation of our historic houses has always been at the core of our mission.
+As Rodney Rowland, Director of Special Projects & Facilities at Strawbery Banke Museum and representative on the Local Advisory Committee for the Historic Resource Study for the City commented in a Portsmouth Herald op-ed, “The preservation of our historic houses has always been at the core of our mission.
 This partnership with the City helps us prepare for any new threats that might arise in the future from storms.”

-Last month, Rodney Rowland joined Nicolas Cracknell, Planner with the Portsmouth Historic District Commission and Peter Britz, Environmental Planner for the City of Portsmouth at the “Keeping History Above Water” conference in Annapolis MD for a presentation on Portsmouth’s “Historic Resources Climate Change Vulnerability Assessment and Adaptation Plan.”
+Nicolas Cracknell, Planner with the Portsmouth Historic District Commission and Peter Britz, Environmental Planner for the City of Portsmouth with Strawbery Banke, have presented at two “Keeping History Above Water” conferences, in Annapolis MD (2017) and Palo Alto (2018) for presentations on Portsmouth’s “Historic Resources Climate Change Vulnerability Assessment and Adaptation Plan.”

 Keeping History Above Water: Annapolis was an international gathering of over 250 experts and practitioners from around the country hosted by the City of Annapolis with support from the Newport Restoration Foundation.
 Conference discussions examined the increasing and varied risks posed by sea level rise to historic coastal communities, their built environments and traditional ways of life.